lubieowoce/sumtype/README.md

     True
 ```

-Accessors for every field:
+Every specified field gets an accessor:
 ```python
     >>> foo.x, foo.y;
     (3, 5)
     >>> bar.y,  bar.hmm
     ('hello', 'world')
 ```
-...including checks if the access is valid and descriptive error messages:
+...with checks if the access is valid and descriptive error messages:
 ```python
     >>> Thing.Zap().hmm  # only `Bar`s have a `hmm` field
     Traceback (most recent call last):